Ramakrishna Math

 History of Ramakrishna Math Bengaluru

-In March 1901, the Vedanta Society was formed by few ardent devotees of Bangalore inspired by the call of Swami Vivekananda and the message of Sri Ramakrishna.
+In March 1901, the Vedanta Society was formed by few ardent devotees in Bangalore who were inspired by the call of Swami Vivekananda and the message of

 Founding A Centre In Bangalore

-Bangalore devotees requested to Swami Ramakrishnanandaji who was at Madras, to establish a permanent Centre of Ramakrishna Order in Bangalore.
-Upon their requests Ramakrishna Math, Bangalore came into existence in 1904 in a rented building.
+Bangalore devotees requested Srimat Swami Ramakrishnanandaji, who was then at Madras, to establish a permanent Centre of Ramakrishna Order in Bangalore.
+Upon their requests, Ramakrishna Math, Bangalore came into existence in 1904 in a rented building.

 Laying Of The Foundation Stone

-On 20 August 1906 Swami Abhedananda laid the foundation stone of the building of the Bangalore Centre.
-A Sanskrit Bhagavad Gita book, pictures of Bhagavan Sri Ramakrishna and Swami Vivekananda, five kinds of jewels (pancha loha) and some Hindu sacred symbols were laid beneath the corner stone.
+On 20 August 1906, Swami Abhedananda laid the foundation stone of the building of the Bangalore Centre.
+A Sanskrit copy of the Bhagavad Gita, pictures of Bhagavan Sri Ramakrishna and Swami Vivekananda, five kinds of jewels (pancha loha) and other Hindu sacred symbols were laid beneath the cornerstone.

-Initially this centre was called ‘Ramakrishna Mission Institute’ which was changed to ‘Ramakrishna Ashrama’ in 1910 as advised by the President, Swami Brahmananda.
-Since 1 April 1999, the Ashrama has been renamed as ‘Ramakrishna Math’ following the general pattern adopted by the Ramakrishna Math and Mission for its centres.
+Initially the centre was called ‘Ramakrishna Mission Institute’.
+This was changed to ‘Ramakrishna Ashrama’ in 1910 on the advise of the then President of Ramakrishna Math and Ramakrishna Mission, Swami Brahmananda.
+The Ashrama was renamed ‘Ramakrishna Math’ following the standard adopted by the Ramakrishna Math and Mission for its branch centres.

 Inauguration Of The Ashrama Building At Basavanagudi

 By the end of 1908, the construction of the building for the Bangalore centre was completed.
-On 20 January 1909, Swami Brahmananda, President of the Order, came to Bangalore along with Swami Ramakrishananda, Sister Devamata and others, inaugurated the Ashrama building.
-Order’s activities in southern India.
+On 20 January 1909, Srimat Swami Brahmananda, President of Ramakrishna Math and Mission, came to Bangalore along with Srimat Swami Ramakrishananda, Sister Devamata and others, and inaugurated the Ashrama building.